 The European Securities and Markets Authority (ESMA) have issued the European Single Electronic Format (ESEF) rules, which apply to financial statements of listed companies from January 2021.
 The FCA is implementing the requirement in the UK and has added it to the Handbook.
 It’s a hot topic for preparers of annual reports.

-A new version of the annual report, prepared in XHTML format and tagged with machine-readable data will be prepared by listed companies governed by EU rules.
+A new version of the annual report, prepared in XHTML format and tagged with machine-readable data will be prepared by listed companies subject to the FCA’s Disclosure Transparency Rules and/or the amended Transparency Directive.
 New preparation arrangements will be required, new software is involved and new processes and controls will be necessary.
 Investors and other stakeholders will be able to search the consolidated financial statements using computers as well as the human eye.

 Before making any updates, improvements or changes to current annual report preparation arrangements, the first step is to become familiar with the new requirements and consider how the European Single Electronic Format (ESEF) may affect your company.